 Direct Listing of Securities: Going Public Without an IPO

-Registration Requirements, New NYSE Valuation Criteria, Pros and Cons, Lessons From Spotify
+Registration Requirements, NYSE Valuation Criteria, Pros and Cons

-This CLE course will examine the registration, valuation and listing process for direct listing of shares on the New York Stock Exchange (NYSE) without a prior or simultaneous initial public offering (IPO) registered with the Securities and Exchange Commission under the Securities Act of 1933.
-The panel will also discuss the pros and cons of direct listing vs. an IPO, the new NYSE direct listing criteria, and lessons from the recent Spotify offering.
+This CLE course will examine the process for achieving a direct listing of shares on the New York Stock Exchange (NYSE) and Nasdaq.
+The panel will also discuss the pros and cons of direct listing vs. an initial public offering (IPO), the new and emerging criteria for direct listings, and lessons from recent transactions.